Standard Model Theory for the FCC-ee Tera-Z stage

 Bhabha scattering is a basic process for theoretical luminosity precision determination.
-It will be discussed in more detail in section \ref{sunfold}.\ref{pathbhlumi} where the present status of \bhlumi{} is given with a path to better precision needed at FCC-ee compared to LEP.
-There it is also discussed the uncertainty due to photonic higher-order corrections, the hadronic vacuum polarization and light fermion pair emissions.
+It will be discussed in more detail in Section \ref{sunfold}.\ref{pathbhlumi}, where the present status of \bhlumi{} is given with a path to the better precision needed at the FCC-ee compared with that at the LEP.
+Section \ref{sunfold}.\ref{pathbhlumi} also discusses the uncertainty due to photonic higher-order corrections, the hadronic vacuum polarization, and light fermion pair emissions.
 These issues at the level of accuracy needed at the FCC-ee should be confronted in future Monte Carlo FCC-ee studies with fixed two-loop corrections, including QED insertions with massive fermions.
-These issues are also discussed in section {\ref{sunfold}.\ref{egbabayaga}}.
+These issues are also discussed in Section {\ref{sunfold}.\ref{egbabayaga}}.